Guests

 Host Panel Talk Social Impact Filming

 Dafne-Maria Fiedler has been working as a moderator at numerous national and international festivals since 2009.
-She started out at the Max Ophüls Prize (MOP) film festival, followed by the Munich Film Festival (FFM), achtung berlin – new berlin film award (where she hosted the awards ceremony for seven years), and the Zurich Film Festival (ZFF), where she hosted for six years.
-She is particularly passionate about direct exchange with female filmmakers.
+She began her career at the Max Ophüls Prize Film Festival (MOP) and went on to host events such as the Munich Film Festival (FFM), achtung berlin – new berlin film award (moderating the awards ceremony for seven years), and the Zurich Film Festival (ZFF), where she hosted for six years.
+She is particularly passionate about engaging in direct exchanges with filmmakers.

-In addition to her work as a presenter, she is also a coach and has founded her own coaching format, ALLOW YOURSELF.
-In this role, she primarily supports creative women in strengthening their presence—both in their personal lives and on their respective “stages”—in order to become visible and effective with what they want to bring into the world.
+In addition to her work as a moderator, she is also active as a coach and has founded her own coaching program, ALLOW YOURSELF.
+Through this program, she primarily supports creative women in strengthening their presence – both in their personal lives and on their respective “stages” – so that they can become visible and impactful with what they want to bring into the world.

-Cornelia Grünberg was on the board of the German Directors’ Association from 2018 to 2024 and has represented the interests of directors on the administrative board and presidium of the FFA since 2022.
+Cornelia Grünberg served on the board of the German Directors Association (Bundesverband Regie) from 2018 to 2024 and, since 2022, represents the interests of directors on the administrative board and presidium of the FFA (German Federal Film Board).

 Director BILLIE

 Sheri Hagen is a German director, screenwriter, and actress from Berlin.
-Born in Lagos, Nigeria, and raised in Hamburg, Sheri Hagen completed her training at the Stage School of Dance and Drama in Hamburg and at the Studio Theater an der Wien in Austria.
-In addition to numerous film and television projects (including The Lives of Others, Baal, Tatort, Sperling, On The Inside), she has appeared in various theater productions.
+Born in Lagos, Nigeria, and raised in Hamburg, she trained at the Hamburg Stage School of Dance and Drama and at the Studio Theater an der Wien in Austria.
+In addition to numerous film and television projects (including Das Leben der Anderen, Baal, Tatort, Sperling, On The Inside), she has also appeared in various theater productions.

-She first attracted attention as a screenwriter and director in 2007 with the short film STELLA UND DIE STÖRCHE (Stella and the Storks).
-The children’s short film was successfully screened at international festivals (including mo&friese KinderKurzfilmFestival Hamburg and Chicago Int.
-Children’s Film Festival).
+As a screenwriter and director, she first gained attention in 2007 with the short film STELLA UND DIE STÖRCHE.
+The children’s short was successfully screened at international festivals, including the mo&friese KinderKurzfilmFestival Hamburg and the Chicago International Children’s Film Festival.

-The 23rd International Film Festival Emden-Norderney awarded Sheri Hagen the special prize “Schreibtisch am Meer” (Desk by the Sea) in 2012 for her debut feature film AUF DEN ZWEITEN BLICK (At Second Glance).
-In 2013, AUF DEN ZWEITEN BLICK won the 4th Kirchen Filmfestival Recklinghausen Prize.
-In fall 2013, Barnsteiner-Film released the feature film in German cinemas.
+At the 23rd International Film Festival Emden-Norderney in 2012, Sheri Hagen was awarded the Special Prize “Schreibtisch am Meer” for her debut feature AUF DEN ZWEITEN BLICK.
+In 2013, AUF DEN ZWEITEN BLICK won the 4th Church Film Festival Recklinghausen Prize.
+In the fall of 2013, Barnsteiner-Film released the feature in German cinemas.

 In 2015, Sheri Hagen founded the production company Equality Film GmbH.
-Since then, her goal has been to tell stories with relevant and powerful content that reflect a multifaceted and diverse society.
-In her feature film FENSTER BLAU (2016), Sheri Hagen adapted the play Muttermale Fenster Blau by author Sasha Marianna Salzmann.
+Since then, her goal has been to tell films with relevant and powerful content that reflect a multi-layered and diverse society.
+In her feature film FENSTER BLAU (2016), Sheri Hagen adapted the play Muttermale Fenster Blau by the author Sasha Marianna Salzmann.

-In 2023, she was awarded the BKM’s Culture and Creative Pilot prize for Equality Film, and in 2024, her project MOTHERHOOD was selected by the Austrian Film Institute (ÖFI) for the Berlinale Fiction Toolbox program.
+In 2023, she was recognized as a Culture and Creative Pilot by the German Federal Government Commissioner for Culture and the Media (BKM) with Equality Film, and in 2024, her project MOTHERHOOD was part of the Berlinale Fiction Toolbox Program, selected by the Austrian Film Institute (ÖFI).

 Rico Herre was born in 1986 in Jena, Germany.
 His passion for storytelling took root at an early age.
 With a vivid imagination and a natural eye for detail, he began capturing moments on camera, writing short stories, and immersing himself in the world of theatre.
 By the age of 15, Rico directed his first short film, "The Sandbox", which not only marked the beginning of his filmmaking journey but also earned him the TLM award for Thuringia’s Best Media Production.
 While being rejected from film school, but eager to further explore the art of cinema, Rico took on various jobs at leading TV production companies and theaters, and contributed to high-profile projects such as "Unknown", "The Guardian", and "Absolution".

 Irene Jung was born in Tübingen.
-She lived in Latin America for 20 years, where she worked in adult education, led a community project with children’s centers, and began supporting women’s projects.
+She lived for 20 years in Latin America, where she worked in adult education, led a community project with children’s centers, and began supporting women’s initiatives.

-She has been working for TERRE DES FEMMES since 1997, initially in the area of “social rights of textile workers.”
-In 2001, she organized the first TERRE DES FEMMES film festival “FrauenWelten” (Women’s Worlds) in Tübingen, which is dedicated to women’s human rights and has been held annually ever since, in Berlin since 2020.
-She advised the “FrauenWelten” film festivals in Bielefeld, Stuttgart, Konstanz, Leipzig, and Vienna, and published the film festival book focusing on Afghanistan as well as a DVD edition for international film schools on Samira Makhmalbaf’s extraordinary film work.
+Since 1997, she has been working for TERRE DES FEMMES, initially in the area of “Social Rights of Textile Workers.”
+In 2001, she organized the TERRE DES FEMMES film festival FrauenWelten in Tübingen for the first time.
+The festival focuses on women’s human rights and has taken place annually ever since, moving to Berlin in 2020.
+She also advised the FrauenWelten film events in Bielefeld, Stuttgart, Konstanz, Leipzig, and Vienna, and published the festival book on the Afghanistan focus, as well as a DVD edition for international film schools on the extraordinary film work of Samira Makhmalbaf.

 Social Impact Consultant IMPURE

-Naisula is a specialist in gender integration with a focus on women, prosperity, and education.
-She currently works as a consultant for the Global Center for Gender Equality (formerly at Stanford University) and Future Female Africa.
-She is also the founder of BigSis4SmallSis, a network of women who promote girls’ education through mentoring and menstrual hygiene projects.
-Through this network, she led the first test screenings of the film Impure in schools in northern Kenya and now serves as Social Impact Advisor for the global campaign for Impure.
+Naisula is a Gender Integration Specialist with a focus on Women, Wealth, and Education.
+She currently consults with the Global Center for Gender Equality (formerly under Stanford University) and Future Female Africa.
+She is also the founder of BigSis4SmallSis, a network of women supporting girls’ education through mentorship and menstrual hygiene projects.
+Through this network, she led the first school test screenings of the film Impure in Northern Kenya and now serves as a Social Impact Advisor for the Impure global campaign.

-Irit Neidhardt works as a freelance film scholar and curator specializing in cinema and the Middle East, and also runs the international film distribution company mec film.
-She is the co-producer of various Arab documentary films and has worked as a mentor for institutions in Germany and abroad.
-Irit Neidhardt is a lecturer at the Film University Babelsberg KONRAD WOLF.
+Irit Neidhardt works as an independent film scholar and curator, focusing on cinema and the Middle East, and also runs the international film distribution company mec film.
+She is a co-producer of various Arab documentary films and has worked as a mentor for institutions both in Germany and abroad.
+Irit Neidhardt is also a lecturer at the Babelsberg Film University KONRAD WOLF.

 Director WRITING HAWA and panelist Cinema Against Forgetting – Afghanistan in Focus

-Director of NAWI – Dear Future Me and panelist for Social Impact Filming
+Director NAWI – Dear Future Me und panelist Social Impact Filming

 Toby Schmutzler is a writer-director based between Munich and Cape Town.